 Electric vehicles are becoming more common for a variety of reasons, and not just for personal use.
 Some businesses are choosing to use them as well, but there are a few things business owners need to consider before making the decision official.
-The National City auto insurance experts at American Tri-Star are here to discuss electric vehicles and help you determine if they are a safe and viable option for your company.
+The National City auto insurance experts at American Tri-Star are here to discuss electric vehicles and help you determine if they are a safe and viable option for your agency.

 The Popularity of Electric Vehicles

-Many companies are opting for electric fleet vehicles because they are less expensive to operate and maintain.
+Many agencies are opting for electric fleet vehicles because they are less expensive to operate and maintain.
 Recharging an electric vehicle is typically about half the cost of a tank of gas.
 These vehicles also contain fewer moving parts that can break down or malfunction, which means the maintenance costs are normally about two-thirds less than vehicles with a gas or diesel engine.

 Potential Safety Risks of Electric Vehicles